bohdan-s24/new-ycg/README.md

 This project is licensed under the MIT License.

-## Latest Update
+## Latest Updates

+- **May 7, 2025**: Fixed free regeneration logic to allow users with 0 credits to use their entitled free regenerations.
-Updated on April 16, 2025: Backend is now fully async, all blocking code removed, and optimized for concurrency and performance.
+- **April 16, 2025**: Backend is now fully async, all blocking code removed, and optimized for concurrency and performance.